Southwest London Health Inequalities Fund

 - Small grants of £500

-- 59 VCSE organizations and 2 NHS projects funded
+- 59 VCSE organisations and 2 NHS projects funded in one round

 - £30,500 distributed total